Minnesota officer mistook handgun for Taser in shooting of black man: Police

 The state Bureau of Criminal Apprehension was investigating.

+Hennepin County Attorney Mike Freeman said any decision on charges against the officer will be made by the Washington County attorney under an agreement adopted last year by several county prosecutors aimed at avoiding conflicts of interest.
+Freeman has been frequently criticised by activists in Minneapolis over his charging decisions involving deadly use of force by police.

-Gannon would not name the officer but described her as “very senior.”
+Gannon would not name the officer or provide any other details about her, including her race, other than describing her as "very senior".
 He would not say whether she would be fired following the investigation.

 “I think we can watch the video and ascertain whether she will be returning," the chief said.